10 Fast-Growing Plants That Maximize Curb Appeal

 Joe Pye Weed

 Joe Pye weed (Eutrochium purpureum) is a highly adaptable perennial that grows in sun or part shade, accepts a range of soils including heavy clay, and resists deer browsing.
 The species grows 5 to 7 feet tall, but it can be kept shorter by cutting stems by a third in early summer.
 A shorter cultivar, ‘Little Red’, is just four feet tall.
 Joe Pye weed features large, dusty-pink flowers that attract butterflies.
 You may want to deadhead the flowers to keep this vigorous-growing plant from self-seeding.
 Zones 4–9.
+Get to know about fast growing shrubs.

 This tall, bushy annual grows four to six feet tall and flowers best on lean soils that don’t promote excess foliage.
 It’s also drought tolerant.
 As for aesthetics, Mexican sunflower is highlighted by bright orange, daisylike flowers from midsummer to frost.
 ‘Yellow Torch’ offers apricot yellow-orange blooms, while ‘Fiesta del Sol’ (3 feet tall) and ‘Goldfinger’ (24 to 30 inches tall) are more compact.
 Deadhead regularly to encourage new blooms, but be sure to let some go to seed to feed the birds and reseed a new batch of Mexican sunflower for next year.